 There are also many cleanser products with mint in them.
 Mint can act as an astringent in a cleanser by shrinking skin tissue and reducing the amount of oil in the skin [source: Public Broadcasting Service].
 Just as with facial masks, you can choose from a wide variety of skin cleanser products that contain mint, or you can make your own using fresh mint leaves.

 Popular mint drinks like peppermint tea can also help with digestion problems, including bloating, irritable bowel syndrome (IBS) and gallstones.
 Because of its soothing effects, many people recommend peppermint for headaches, colds and the flu [source: University of Maryland].

 If you visit a spa, you'll likely find that many of the treatments there include mint.
 Despite its benefits to health, however, spas mostly use mint for its scent, which many people find relaxing and soothing.
 It's is often combined with other natural scents such as lemon or lavender for body and face treatments.

-If you want to learn more about mint and skin care, see the links on the next page.
+If you want to learn more about mint and skin care, see the links below.

 - Fialho, Anna.
 "Love."
 American Way Magazine.
 (Sept.
 28, 2009) http://www.americanwaymag.com/mint-chocolate-chip-taste-treatment-and-research-foundation-for-dreyerrsquosedyrsquos-grand-ice-cream